NgoJunHaoJason/OverTheMoon/README.md

 With this, hopefully your returns (and you!) would be over the moon 🚀🌔

+## Usage

+1. Start a chat session with [OverTheMoonBot](https://t.me/OverTheMoonBot) on Telegram
+2. Enter a stock symbol (e.g. `SPY`) to check if it is overbought or oversold

-## Prerequisites
+## Development Prerequisites

-- Python 3.10
+Python 3.10
-- render.com integration

 ## Set-up